InsureMO/rainbow-d9/d9-n2/README.md

 To activate global hooks, you first need to use `GlobalEventBusProvider` in your program.
 The usage is identical to regular hooks, and you can access specific usage methods through `GlobalEventBus` and `useGlobalEventBus`.

+## Language Switch

+After setting `$d9n2.intl.language`, use `GlobalEventTypes.LANGUAGE_CHANGED` to switch languages.

+## Custom Event

+To use `GlobalEventTypes.CUSTOM_EVENT` to send a custom event globally, the custom event consists of four parts:

+- `key`: A string that represents the custom event itself, which is essentially a combination of `prefix` and `clipped`,
+- `prefix`: A string that indicates the type of the custom event,
+- `clipped`: A string that represents the content of the custom event,
+- `models`: The data models that send the event, including the `root` model and the current `model` properties.

+The following are the built-in types of custom events:

+- Global,
+	- `GlobalEventPrefix.ALERT`: open an alert.
+No default event handling, and it needs to be handled by yourself,
+	- `GlobalEventPrefix.DIALOG`: open a dialog.
+No default event handling, and it needs to be handled by yourself,
+	- `GlobalEventPrefix.CUSTOM`: fully custom event.
+No default event handling, and it needs to be handled by yourself,
+- Section,
+	- `GlobalEventPrefix.EXPAND_SECTION`: expand a section, `clipped` should be a section marker,
+	- `GlobalEventPrefix.COLLAPSE_SECTION`: collapse a section, `clipped` should be a section marker,
+	- `GlobalEventPrefix.SECTION_EXPANDED`: section expanded, `clipped` should be a section marker,
+	- `GlobalEventPrefix.SECTION_COLLAPSED`: section collapsed, `clipped` should be a section marker,
+- Tabs,
+	- `GlobalEventPrefix.TAB`: active a tab, `clipped` should be a tab marker,
+	- `GlobalEventPrefix.TAB_CHANGED`: tab changed, `clipped` should be a tab marker,
+- Wizard,
+	- `GlobalEventPrefix.WIZARD_STEP`: active a step, `clipped` should be a step marker,
+	- `GlobalEventPrefix.WIZARD_STEP_CHANGED`: step changed, `clipped` should be a step marker.

 # Logger